0xTdesign/reading-notes/201/class-09.md

 Describe the event object.
 Why is the target within the event object useful?

+An Event object is automatically passed to an events handlers to provide extra feature and imformation.
+Target is a propert of an Event which has a reference to the element which the event was fired.
+The Target property of the event object is always the reference to the element.
+It is necessary to have the target property when an event is fired.
+It will access the properties of the element and will modify some properties of the element.

 What is the difference between event bubbling and event capturing?

+Capturing phase checks to see if the elements outer-ancestor has a click event handler on it for the capturing phase and if so it runs it.
+THen it moves on to the next element inside the HTML and does the same thing.
+And Bubbling phase does the exact opposite of the capturing phase.
+The browser checks the parent of the clicked event handler registered on it and runs it.
+Then it moves on the to the next immediate ancestor element.